h3nd3r/nutrition_pro/user/user_record.md

 - **2024-09-29:** Client is looking for alternative ingredients for their meals and would like new suggestions.
 - **2024-09-29:** Client is looking for alternative meal suggestions to incorporate more protein into their meals.
 - **2024-10-08:** Client is following the nutrition plan and making progress.
+- **2024-10-08:** Client is not following the nutrition plan or not making progress.

 ## Meal Preferences
 - **2024-09-28:** Client is interested in Chinese food for dinner.